sab-bee/core-concepts/Javascript/callback/readme.md

 printWeather();
 ```

-as `getWeather` is calling an api. and api call is an async task
+as `getWeather` is trying to fetch data calling an api.
+And it is an async task.
-`printWeather` getting `undefined` because `getWeather` function
+`printWeather` gets the value `undefined` because `getWeather` function
-did not return the value yet.
+did not return any response yet. `printWeather` for being a sync function it is getting called by interpreter before the database even sends any response.

-btw we are using `setTimeOut` function to make it look like api call both api call and `setTimeout` are asynchronous task.
+> _btw we are using `setTimeOut` function to imitate the real fetch operation_

 ```js
 function getWeather() {